alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 ### I don't have a physics / maths / computer science background.
 Is that okay?

 That is completely fine.
-Our team includes people with backgrounds in chemistry and biology, as well as the social sciences.
+Our team includes people with backgrounds in a broad range of subjects, including chemistry and biology, as well as the social sciences.

 In practice, we do not often work on projects that align closely with our own academic backgrounds.
 As long as you are willing to pick up new skills and domains as you go along, your own background will not be a barrier.